-Child Development (3, Spring and Even Fall) This course will focus on the physical, cognitive, social, and emotional aspects of child development through adolescence.
+Child Development (3, TBA) This course will focus on the physical, cognitive, social, and emotional aspects of child development through adolescence.
 Theories and research related to development and growth will be surveyed.
 The parent-child relationship and factors that affect development during the early years of life will be highlighted.
-(Prerequisite: PSYC 1600)
+(Prerequisite: PSYC 1600 or SOCI 1800; PSYC 1700)